 - Reflect on the feeling: Note energy and fulfillment, not just competence.

-Purpose prototyping collects feelings, not just achievements.
+Purpose prototyping collects feelings, not only achievements.
 After each test ask, “How did that feel in my body and spirit?”
 A 2021 Pew Research Center study found relationships and personal achievements are common sources of meaning, which supports testing in real-world settings where connection and accomplishment meet2.

-Failure as feedback
+Treat failure as feedback

-Protecting your energy
+Protect your energy

 - Set firm boundaries: Know when your workday ends